The difference variational bicomplex and multisymplectic systems: Construction of the difference variational bicomplex

 The building-blocks for the difference variational bicomplex are difference prolongation spaces \cite{MaRoHyPe2019}, difference forms \cite{HyMa2004,MaHy2008} and the difference variational complex \cite{HyMa2004} over the base space $\mathbb{Z}^p$.

-Consider a \pde\ with $p$ independent variables, $n^i\in\mathbb{Z}$, and $q$ dependent variables, $u^\alpha\in\mathbb{R}$.
+Consider a system of P$\Delta$Es with $p$ independent variables, $n^i\in\mathbb{Z}$, and $q$ dependent variables, $u^\alpha\in\mathbb{R}$.
 These variables can be regarded as coordinates on the \textit{total space}, $\mathbb{Z}^p\times\mathbb{R}^q$: the discrete base space $\mathbb{Z}^p$ and the connected fibres $\mathbb{R}^q$ are coordinatized respectively by $\mbn=(n^1,n^2,\ldots,n^p)$ and $\mbu=(u^1,u^2,\dots,u^q)$.
-For simplicity, we shall assume that this coordinate system applies everywhere, though the results below can be adapted if more than one coordinate patch is needed for a particular \pde.
+For simplicity, we shall assume that this coordinate system applies everywhere, though the results below can be adapted if more than one coordinate patch is needed for a particular \pde\ system.
 The fibres are mapped to one another by the horizontal translations

 Note that $\teJ\circ\teK=\te_{\mbJ+\mbK}$ for all $\mbJ,\mbK\in\mathbb{Z}^p$.
 (See \cite{Hy2014} for other transformations of total space.)

 As the total space is disconnected, it is helpful to construct a connected representation of this space over each base point.
 To do this, each fibre is prolonged to include the values of the coordinates on all other fibres as coordinates in a Cartesian product, using the pullback of each $u^\alpha$ with respect to every $\teJ$.
 The (connected) total prolongation space over an arbitrary base point, denoted $P(\mathbb{R}^q)$ (or $P_\mbn(\mathbb{R}^q)$ if the base point, $\mbn$, is specified), has coordinates $(u^\alpha_{\mbJ})$, where